xregistry/spec/core/spec.md

 entities, the client MUST use one of the `DELETE` operations on the collection first.

-Note that unlike the use of `inline` on the `GET` request, using `inline` has no impact on the processing of any `RESOURCE*` attributes in the request.
+Unlike the use of `inline` on the `GET` request, using `inline` has no impact on the processing of any `RESOURCE*` attributes in the request.
-That presence, or absence, of those attributes in the request will control whether the contents of the Resource/Version are changed or not.
+That presence, or absence, of those attributes in the request will control whether the document of the Resource/Version are changed or not.

+In cases where an update operation includes attributes meant to be applied to the "default" Version, and the incoming inlined `versions` collections includes that "default" Version, the Resource's default Version attributes MUST be silently ignored.
+This is to avoid any possible conflicting data between the two sets of data for that Version.
+In other words, the Version attributes in the incoming `versions` collection wins.
+Note that Resource specific attributes (e.g. `stickydefaultversion`) are not affected by this rule as they are not Version attributes.

 ---